Substituted β-carboline: Chemical structure

+Overview of simple β-carbolines

-Examples of β-carbolines
+List of simple β-carbolines

-Some of the more important β-carbolines are tabulated by structure below.
+A list of simple β-carbolines is tabulated by structure below.
 Their structures may contain the aforementioned bonds marked by red or blue.

 Natural occurrence

 β-Carboline alkaloids are widespread in prokaryotes, plants and animals.
 Some β-carbolines, notably tetrahydro-β-carbolines, may be formed naturally in plants and the human body with tryptophan, serotonin and tryptamine as precursors.